Blog by Nikki Alvin-Smith

 Pre-built run-in sheds on the other hand are limited in size as to what can legally be transported over the road.
 This translates into a structure that is typically 12’ deep by 10’ high.
 Obviously, your pasture gate has to be wide enough for a structure this size to fit through.
 And, placement is limited to a spot in the meadow that the shed can be ‘driven’ or dragged to.

-If you need shelter for your animals NOW, a prefab run-in shed is the answer.
+If you need horse shelter plans NOW, a prefab run-in shed is the answer.
 You place your order and, within a relatively short period of time, your prefabricated run-in magically arrives and is ready for occupancy as soon as it’s off the truck.

 The biggest advantage of a prefabricated run-in shed?
 You can relocate it.
 Drag it to another spot in the field, another field altogether or haul it to another property if you move.
 Tow hooks, welded onto the frame and included with every prefabricated run-in shed, help make this possible.